geekalert/giganotes-desktop/README.md

 Giganotes is an Electron-based application.
 In order to build it, [Node.js](https://nodejs.org) is required.

-To build GigaNotes, dependencies should be installed
+To build GigaNotes, dependencies should be installed using

 ```bash
 npm install